 Urgent Care of Texas is a local healthcare provider dedicate to delivering exceptional, patient-centered medical services.
 While they offer a wide range of medical services, their focus is on providing accessible and quality care to the community.
 Some of the relevant services they provide include:

 • Primary Care: Urgent Care of Texas offers comprehensive primary care services for adults, families, and pediatric patients.
-They are committ to engaging patients in decision-making and also providing evidence-based care.
+They are commit to engaging patients in decision-making and also providing evidence-based care.

 • Urgent Care: As an alternative to the emergency room, they provide care for non-life-threatening illnesses and injuries, such as fevers, cuts, and bronchitis.